mui/mui-x/docs/data/data-grid/editing-legacy/editing.md

 ### Stop editing

-If a row is in edit mode and one of its cells is focused, any of the following interactions will stop the edit mode:
+You can stop editing a cell using any of the following interactions:

 - A <kbd class="key">Escape</kbd> keydown.
-It will also roll back changes done in the row.
+This will also roll back any changes made to the row.
 - A <kbd class="key">Enter</kbd> keydown.
-It will also save and goes to the cell at the next row at the same column.
+This will also save the value and move the focus to the cell in the next row of the same column.
 - A mouse click outside the row
 - A call to `apiRef.current.setRowMode(id, 'view')`.